-Section 3: Essential Workers and Critical Infrastructure Workforce
+Section 3: Essential and Critical Infrastructure Workers

-- (a) The following persons are recognized as essential workers and/or critical infrastructure workforce: - (1) Emergency first responders. - (2) Law enforcement acting within their official duties. - (3) Office of Children's Services personnel responding to reports of abuse and neglect. - (4) Essential Government Services Personnel needed to ensure the continuing operations of government agencies to provide for the health, safety, and welfare of the public. - (5) Persons engaged in subsistence fishing and the commercial fishing industry including fishermen, processors and transporters of fish and those providing contract services to fishermen, processors and transporters related to maintenance and operation of commercial fishing vessels and processing facilities. - (6) Persons engaged in scientific research on Saint Paul Island, such as but not limited to marine mammal, bird, fish, oceanic research activities. - (7) Persons engaged in education, which shall be limited to instructional staff and administrative support staff. - (8) Persons enganged in news media or news industry such as media that focus on delivering news
+- (a) The following persons are recognized as essential and critical infrastructure workers: - (1) Persons engaged in public safety, which includes emergency management, emergency dispatch, law enforcement, corrections, probation, court system, Office of Children's Services/tribal child welfare personnel acting in an official capacity, Public agencies responding to abuse and neglect of children, elders, and vulnerable adults, and Department of Defense Personnel returning from temporary duty or engaging in mission essential travel. - (2) Essential Government Services Personnel needed to ensure the continuing operations of government agencies to provide for the health, safety, and welfare of the public. - (3) Persons engaged in subsistence fishing and the commercial fishing industry including fishermen, processors and transporters of fish and those providing contract services to fishermen, processors and transporters related to maintenance and operation of commercial fishing vessels and processing facilities.